Satwik-Bhardwaj/Satwik-Bhardwaj/README.md

 ## 🚀 About Me

 Glad to see you here.
 I'm a passionate software developer with a keen interest in open-source technologies and a love for creating innovative solutions.
-My journey in the tech world has been driven by curiosity and a desire to constantly learn and grow.
+My journey in the tech world has been driven by curiosity and a constant desire to learn and grow.

 - 🌱 Currently learning: Advanced algorithms and cloud computing
 - 👯 Looking to collaborate on: Open-source projects, web development, and AI/ML initiatives